Top 10 Best Irish Boxers Of All Time

 McGuigan defended his belts twice before losing them on points in the searing heat of Las Vegas in 1986.
 It was a gruelling 15-round decision loss to Steve Cruz.
 His ability to unite Ireland at such a difficult time is second to none.
 Plus, to put Irish boxing on the map when American and Mexican fighters dominated the sport is no mean feat.
 He acted as an enormous inspiration to a new generation of fighters.

-His son Shane is now one of the best trainers in the UK.
+His son, Shane, is now one of the best trainers in the UK.
 McGuigan’s induction into the Boxing Hall of Fame in 2005 again highlights how integral he’s been to Irish sport.
 He finished his career with an 87.5% knockout ratio out of his 32 wins and just three losses, including his last fight in 1989.

 2. Jimmy McLarnin